Defining Good Safety Culture in Aviation SMS

-Safety budget is a great indication how dedication the accountable executive is to your SMS.
+Safety budget is a great indication of how dedicated the accountable executive is to your SMS.
 Safety programs with good budgets have a huge advantage over those that don’t, both in terms of:

 - Available resources that can be acquired; and